 Year 3 have additional ‘choir time’ and sometimes offer their own musical concert at the end of the summer term, for family and friends to enjoy.
 They also have the option to attend an after school Music Club where they can play together in a musical group.

-Red House Nursery and Infant School have a musical workshop during the year to enhance appreciation of music from different cultures.
+Red House Junior School has a musical workshop during the year to enhance appreciation of music from different cultures.

 Each year a musical production is staged within the school and children in Year 3 are given the chance to sing in the chorus.
 This is an exciting opportunity to take part in a whole school activity, helping children to feel at home in the Main School buildings and to meet children in other parts of the school.